MarcelMG/my_VHDL_playground/max10_uart_rx_led_test/README.md

 UART receiver support parity check (if enabled)

-sending ASCII characters 1 to 8 light up the corresponding LED on the board
+sending ASCII characters 1 to 8 lights up the corresponding LED on the board

 sending a different character turns all LEDs off